To The Victoria Falls

 Africa’s Adrenalin Capital

-During the late 1980s and early 1990s Victoria Falls saw the development of thrill-seeking adventure activities, earning the town a new identity as the ‘adrenalin capital of Africa.’
+During the late 1980s and early 1990s Victoria Falls saw the development of thrill-seeking adventure activities, earning the town a new reputation as the ‘adrenalin capital of Africa.’
 In addition to the traditional tourism activities of game drives and river safaris, new ‘high-intensity’ activities, such as white-water rafting and bungee jumping attracted a younger generation of travellers to the Falls.
+The section of river running through the narrow zigzagging Batoka Gorge offers some of the most extreme commercially operated white-water rafting in the world, with nearly half of the rapids classified as Grade 5 - the highest commercially runnable grading (Grade 6 is ‘unrunnable’).

 White-water rafting on the Zambezi was pioneered by American company Sobek with the first expedition to traverse the rapids of the river below the Falls to Lake Kariba undertaken in October 1981 using specialist inflatable rafts.
 Eight of Sobek’s most experienced guides, accompanied by an ABC ‘The American Sportsman’ film crew with actor LeVar Burton as presenter, took up the challenge.